Stukeley/DesignPatterns/README.md

 - **Decorator** - Add responsibilities to objects dynamically
 - **Facade** - A single class that represents an entire subsystem
 - **Proxy** - An object representing another object
+- **Composite** - A hierarchy of objects, like a tree or a graph

 ### Behavioral
 - **Iterator** - Sequentially access the elements of a collection
 - **Observer** - A way of notifying change to a number of classes
+- **Strategy** - A simple way to switch between algorithms and strategies used in a program
+- **Chain of Responsibility** - Passing a request along a chain of handlers until one of them takes care of the request
+- **Memento** - Making a snapshot of an object that can be restored in the future
+- **Command** - Converting a request into an object

 ### Bonus
 - **abstract class** VS **interface**
+More detailed info here: https://stukeleyak.com/2020/09/26/interface-vs-abstract-class/

 | Interface | Abstract class |
 | --------- | -------------- |